History, Hookers & Hashish

 Amsterdam has a few places where people – locals & tourists – can get information about every kind of drugs.
 Including testing legal and illegal drugs.
 Professionals share their knowledge about alcohol and drugs, its effects and risks.
 Relatively speaking the Dutch are quite good informed when it comes down to alcohol and drugs.
 More open access to this information decreases the risks among users.

 One of the most famous drug info place of Amsterdam was “Advies Buro Drugs” (translated: Foundation of Drug Consultancy).
-Unfortunately, after several decades this drug test lab closed it doors.
+Unfortunately, after several decades this drug test lab closed it doors on this location.
 Since January 1, 2016 it stopped testing drugs.

 We spoke with the founder of Foundation of Drugs Consultancy Amsterdam which was established in 1975.
 It aimed to increase knowledge and insight into everything related to the use of drugs.
 They want to make drug information available to the widest audience possible.
 People visited this drug test clinic, where various kinds of drugs – mostly illegal drugs like XTC, cocaine, MDMA, speed, etc – could be tested on its quality.